Laercio2/Next-Level-Week--4/README.md

 This event had five days, from Monday to Friday, with exclusive and free materials, separated into:
 - [x] "Towards the next level"
-- [o] "Unraveling Next.js"
+- [] "Unraveling Next.js"
-- [o] "Context and components"
+- [] "Context and components"
-- [o] "Storage, SSR & Lambda"
+- [] "Storage, SSR & Lambda"
-- [o] "Next level with React & Next level with React"
+- [] "Next level with React & Next level with React"

 ---
 ## 🚀 Technologies used